By Tay Jing Xuan (20S03C)

 For those who require help for their anxiety, the Raffles Guidance Centre (RGC) is open to all.
 Counsellors there are well-trained to understand your struggles and will do their best to help you according to your needs.
 You can make an appointment by reaching the team at 6354 9105, or emailing them at email@example.com.
 If you would like to drop by for a chat without prior appointment instead, walk-ins are welcome (or leave a note at the mailbox outside and the counsellors will get back to you as soon as possible).

-Due to the current COVID-19 situation, counselling services are suspended for now, but there are other things you can do to cope with anxiety in the meantime:
+Despite to the current COVID-19 situation, counselling services are still available.
+RGC is still open and accessible to students on school days from 8.30am to 5.30pm.
+There are also other things you can do to cope with anxiety:

 - To cope with the physical symptoms of anxiety, try the 4-7-8 breathing exercise, take a time-out and drop the work for now, or change your focus to something that makes you happy.
 Listening to music or doing things that you associate with happier times can relieve symptoms too.